 The early life of Fukuda, born in Matsuyama in 1948, foreshadowed what followed.
 At an early age, her parents divorced.
 Her mother, who subsequently took custody of Fukuda, then managed a prostitution ring from their residence in Shikokuchuo City, Ehime.

-At the age of 18, Fukuda and her live-in boyfriend robbed the house of the head of the Takamatsu Regional Taxation Bureau in 1966.
+In 1966, Fukuda, then 18, and her live-in boyfriend robbed the house of the head of the Takamatsu Regional Taxation Bureau.
 After being convicted, she served a term at Matsuyama Prison.

 Fukuda’s incarceration coincided with the Matsuyama Prison Incident.
 Between 1964 and 1966, yakuza gangsters regularly obtained access to the cells through the cooperation of management, creating an area of lawlessness for them to operate as they pleased.
 In between drinking, smoking and gambling (with colorful hanafuda cards), the gangsters raped the female inmates.

-After the matter was raised by the House of Councillors, two assistant jailers at the prison committed suicide in June and July, 1966.
+After the matter was raised by the House of Councillors, two assistant jailers at the prison committed suicide — one hanged himself, the other leaped from the smokestack of an incinerator — in June and July of 1966.

 Upon leaving prison, Fukuda married, then at the age of 20.
 But she divorced her husband five years later.
 After remarrying the following year, she began accumulating the aforementioned debt.